#arcade

 What this unlocked

 In creative tools, momentum is the product.
-Every extra second between an idea and a sound is friction, and friction breaks flow state.
-What looked like a navigation and search problem was really a systems problem.
-Once we fixed the underlying infrastructure and aligned the product to how producers actually think, the surface-level improvements almost designed themselves.
+What looked like a navigation problem was a systems problem.
+Once we fixed the infrastructure, the surface improvements almost designed themselves.

 01